Your sustainable exchange stay abroad

 Below, you will find practical tips for your environment friendly stay abroad:

-If you want to explore the country, spend longer time in one place.
-It is also a way to live more committed: Get to know local people, culture and nature, and see more of the destination than a few tourist sights.
+• If you want to explore the country, spend longer time in one place.
+It is also a way to immerse yourself more fully Get to know local people, culture and nature, and see more of the destination than a few tourist sights.

 Good to know

-Use the Trainline and Interrail websites to compare train routes, prices and ticket bookings within Europe.
+• Use the Trainline and eurail websites to compare train routes, prices and ticket bookings within Europe.
 Note: Booking fees may apply.